Echomo-Xinyu/Summer-Research-Project-2022/CS224N/Notes/Week3_notes.md

 **ROUGE**: Recall-Oriented Understudy for Gisting Evaluation --  based on n-gram overlap without brevity penalty an dis based on recall instead of precision.

 *bottom-up summarization*: overall content selection and less copying of long sequences

+## Lecture16: co-reference resolution

+Coreference remains unclear in many NLP's tasks.

+*Coreference* is when two mentions refer to the same entity in the world. *Anaphora*: a term (anaphor) refers to another term (antecedent). *Obama* said *he* ...; *cataphora*: similar to anaphora but the pronouns comes before he antecedent.

+rule-based:

+- Hobb's naive algorithm (baseline). find nearby noun phrases and search from low to high promixity.
+- knowledge-based pronominal coreference: *Winograd Schema*
+  - She poured water from the pitcher into the cup unitl *it* was full;
+  - She poured water from the pitcher into the cup until *it* was empty

+mention pair:

+- train the model to predict only one antecedent for each mention instead of all of them.

+mention ranking:

+add a dummy NA mention at the beginning to allow the model to decline linking the current mention to anything

+clustering:

+progressive clustering -- cluster-pair decision is easier than mention-pair decision

+evaluation metric: b-cubed and more, consider both precision and recall (to avoid single clustering and generalized clustering).